 - For best outcomes, laser treatment will be repeated at 3 months and at 6 months.

-Why is The Foot and Ankle Center Is the Best Clinic for Laser Treatment
+Why is The Foot and Ankle Center the Best Seattle Clinic for Laser Treatment?

 - We will confirm that you have a fungal infection before treating you.
 There are many causes of thick nails and the laser only works if a majority of the nail problem is caused by a fungal